wcarmon/docs/java/sorting.md

 # Overview
 - Why we should sort?
-- How do to it automatically
+- How to do it automatically?

 --------
 # Table of Contents